 Celebrate National Black Lives Matter Week of Action

 The Milwaukee community will have opportunities to listen, learn, and add their voices to the Black Lives Matter (BLM) narrative in order to bring about positive change.
-Leading off Black History Month in February, the National Black Lives Matter at School Week of Action, February 1–5, 2021, is designed to engage the community in topics that address four national demands and foster discussions and solutions to current issues.
+Leading off Black History Month in February, the National Black Lives Matter at School Week of Action, January 31 - February 4, 2022, is designed to engage the community in topics that address four national demands and foster discussions and solutions to current issues.

 All events will be virtual and are free and open to the public.
 Registration is required to participate.